solace-fi/solace-docs/docs/dev-docs/contracts/Registry.md

     address _governance
   ) external
 ```
-Allows governance to be transferred to a new governor.
+Allows governance to be transferred to a new `governor`.
-Can only be called by the current governor.
+Can only be called by the current `governor`.

 #### Parameters: